William H. Marmion: The Bishop William H. Marmion Papers

 The Marmion Papers are isolated into four segments.
 The first of the series, Personal Papers, is contained an assortment of materials about the individual existence of Marmion.
 Remembered for this arrangement are photos of the Bishop, historical data, and news sections.
 Of note are various envelopes on social issues and occasions; models incorporate religion-related exhibitions, for example, Jesus Christ Superstar and Joseph and the Technicolor Dreamcoat.
 This arrangement likewise remembers pamphlets and maps for the sundry areas Marmion visited because of his movement to church-related occasions.

-The subsequent arrangement subtleties Marmion's Early Career from 1932 until 1950.
+The subsequent arrangement subtitled Marmion's Early Career from 1932 until 1950.
 During this time Marmion filled in as a minister and minister in a few temples in Alabama and Texas: as Priest in Charge at St. James Church in Taylor and Grace Church in Georgetown from 1932 to 1935, as Associate Minister of St. Imprint's Church in San Antonio from 1935 to 1938, and as Rector of St. Mary's on the Highlands from 1938 to 1950.
 Most of the material right now on issues identified with the Marmion's work with the congregation, incorporating his work with youth.
 A littler third arrangement covers the Bishop's residency as Rector of St. Andrew's, Wilmington, Delaware, from 1950 through May 1954, and a considerable lot of the archives right now with the undertakings of St. Andrew's Church.

 The greater part of the Marmion Papers dwells in arrangement four, Bishop of Southwestern Virginia, 1954–1979.
 The arrangement is partitioned into four sub-arrangement: managerial, social liberties, universal issues, and the Vietnam War.
 The primary sub-arrangement, Administrative documents, contains general authoritative records identifying with the Diocese of Southwestern Virginia and Marmion's obligations in the Episcopal Church.
 Data incorporates a wide scope of subjects, including the board of trustees reports, diocesan reports, ventures and projects embraced by both the congregation and ward, and correspondence identified with the everyday activities of the see.